 Patients who benefit from midface lifting have two common complaints.
 First, they dislike the hollowing, flattening, or loss of cheek fullness that occurs with age.
 Second, they are unhappy with the prominent “smile lines” (also called “nasolabial folds”) that extend from the sides of the nose to the corners of the mouth.
 A midface lift can improve both of these features.
 Ideal patients should also be in good health, and should be able to avoid blood thinning medications around the time of the surgery.

-When you arrive at our San Francisco plastic surgery office for a consultation, you will be asked to complete a detailed questionnaire about your medical and surgical history.
+When you arrive at our Oakland plastic surgery office for a consultation, you will be asked to complete a detailed questionnaire about your medical and surgical history.
 Dr. Kabaker will then take standardized photographs, and examine the position and fullness of your midface.
 Most importantly, you will be given ample time to describe your complaints, and to learn about your proposed procedure and how it might help you.
 Our doctors will also use a state of the art computer photo alteration program to predict your surgical outcome.

 As mentioned elsewhere in this website, we stress patient education.
 So, during the consultation, you will learn a great deal about the anatomic considerations that cause your complaints, how they will be changed, what you will experience during the recovery, and your risks and alternatives to treatment.
 You will be given much information in writing, and we are always available for a second consultation, if you wish to review anything.